-Enrollment is open to Florida students in grades K–12 through age 19.
-Students age 19 and older may continue their enrollment status to complete their coursework.
+Enrollment is open year-round to Florida students in grades K–12 from age 5 through age 19.
+Students age 20 may continue their enrollment status to complete their coursework.
 Students must complete all coursework prior to their 21st birthday.
-Choose the program that meets your child's educational goals.
-Our diploma program is optional.
+Students enrolling into our diploma program must be able to meet our diploma program eligibility requirements.

 Steps to Enroll

 2 Send us the required documentation and payment.

 3 Watch your inbox for our enrollment confirmation email.